fernet/fernet-rb/README.md

 HTTP 401, for example.

 The `Fernet.verify` method can be awkward if extracting the plain text data is required.
-For this case, a `verifier` can be requested that makes more
+For this case, a `verifier` can be requested that makes that use case more pleasent:
-pleasent:

 ```ruby
 verifier = Fernet.verifier(secret, token)